DaveBenham/VenomModules/doc/Oscillators.md

 The Sync input resets the master oscillator phase to 0 upon the leading edge of an incomming trigger.
 If using any of the one shot modes, the Sync is used to trigger the start of a wave cycle.

 The trigger detection is implemented as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
 Those thresholds allow for both unipolar and bipolar trigger signals to be used.
 A module context menu option allows you to change to a 0V high threshold and -2V low threshold, which only works for bipolar inputs, but synchronizes the trigger with the 0 crossing point.
+There is also an option to use +/- 50uV thresholds, which also only works for bipolar inputs.

 This port supports oversampling that can be disabled via the port context menu.